Mark Simoneau: Atlanta Falcons

-Simoneau was drafted by the Atlanta Falcons in the third round of the 2000 NFL Draft.
+Simoneau was selected by the Atlanta Falcons in the third round of the 2000 NFL draft with the 67th overall pick.

 Philadelphia Eagles

 Simoneau was traded to the Philadelphia Eagles in March 2003, and signed a five-year contract with the team.
 Simoneau was acquired by the Philadelphia Eagles prior to the 2003 season, and led the team in tackles that year.
 During the 2005 season, Simoneau kicked a PAT for his first NFL points.
 The last defensive player to kick an extra point had been Ted Thompson of the Houston Oilers on November 23, 1980.

 New Orleans Saints

-On August 28, 2006, Simoneau was traded to the New Orleans Saints along with a conditional fourth-round pick in the 2007 NFL Draft for Donté Stallworth.
+On August 28, 2006, Simoneau was traded to the New Orleans Saints along with a conditional fourth-round pick in the 2007 NFL draft for Donté Stallworth.

-He was placed on season-ending injured reserve on August 16, 2009 with a torn triceps muscle.
+He was placed on season-ending injured reserve on August 16, 2009, with a torn triceps muscle.
 He was released on March 4, 2010.

 Kansas City Chiefs

 Simoneau was signed by the Kansas City Chiefs on October 27, 2010.
 He was placed on injured reserve on November 17, and announced his retirement from the NFL on November 18.